kabiiQ/BeatmapExporter/README.md

 There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, specific collections, etc).
 You can also simply export your **entire library** at once.

-You can also export directly into a .zip for more easily transferring your library.

 ## Audio Export

 As of version 1.2, there is an option to export only audio files.
 Rather than entire beatmap archives, only .mp3 audio files will be exported.